-- Never skip sunscreen.
-We know you’ve heard this advice a billion times — but we’ll keep beating the drum because we want you to stay safe.
 Sunscreen is mandatory!
-UV rays can wreak havoc, causing sunspots, dryness, premature aging, and a whole host of other potential issues.
+UV rays are incredibly damaging to all skin types, causing sunspots, dryness, premature aging, and a whole host of other potential issues.
 Choose the right sunscreen and slather it on every morning.
-Remember to re-apply per the label instructions if you’re going to be out for longer periods of time or getting in the water.
+Remember to re-apply per the label instructions.

-- Protect yourself against the elements.
-If you enjoy the outdoors (forest bathing for the win!) make sure you protect yourself.
+If you enjoy the outdoors make sure to protect your epidermis.
 Anytime you’re headed out on an adventure, wear a hat, long pants/sleeves, or any other gear you need to shield yourself from excessive wind and UV rays.
-If you’re into swimming, salt and/or chlorine can irritate your skin, so use sunscreen, moisturize, and be sure shower immediately after exposure.
+If you’re into swimming, salt and/or chlorine can irritate your skin, so always wear sunscreen, moisturize well, and be sure shower immediately after exposure.

-- Skip super-hot water.
-While a hot shower might be a nice treat every once in awhile, it’s best to stick with lukewarm or cooler water — particularly when washing your face.
+While a hot shower might be a nice treat every once in a while, it’s best to stick with lukewarm or cooler water — particularly when washing your face.
 Try to get used to lower temps for your shower or bath.
 Your hair and skin will thank you for it.

-- Do your routine morning and night.
 We recommend a twice daily basic routine for sensitive skin to keep it in its best possible shape.
-First, use a natural cleanser — at night and in the morning.
+First, use a natural cleanser.
 Next, a rosewater toner followed by an eye cream, a vitamin c serum and a moisturizer.
-Add a sunscreen to the mix in the morning.
+Add sunscreen to the mix in the morning.
 That’s it!
-While you may need to experiment with a few different products, Fleur & Bee’s line was designed with sensitive skin in mind and uses botanical ingredients known to nourish and soothe.
+While you may need to experiment with a few different products, Fleur & Bee’s 5-Step Deluxe Skincare Set was designed with sensitive skin in mind and uses botanical ingredients known to nourish and soothe.